pc559/thesis/thesis_plan.md

         - Swapping variables.
         - How long to evolve them.
     - Integration choices.
-        - The $i\varepsilon$ prescription.
+        - The $i\varepsilon$ prescription
+            - Expand on what F&RP wrote.
             - Suppression from plane wave intuition.
-        - Starting the integration with a pinch.
+        - Starting the integration with a pinch
-        - Validate this in the way suggested by the reviewer
+            - When to start.
-            - Show how easy it is to swamp the result with a sharp cut.
+            - Show how easy it is to swamp the result with a sharp start.
             - FIGURE: Relative error for simple $\pi^3$ and for Reso, in ($\beta$, T).
-            - Large $\beta$ is just a sharp start!
+        - Oscillatory weights
+            - When to swap.
+            - Validation.
+        - Stopping the integration
-        - Stopping the integration.
-A note on boundary terms and cancellations.
+            - A note on boundary terms and difficult (time-dep) cancellations.
-    - The interaction Hamiltonian, using RP by parts.
+    - The interaction Hamiltonian
+        - Using integration by parts from RP paper.
-    - Set-up of DBI example scan, matching the PS etc.
+    - Set-up of DBI example scan
+        - Matching A_s, n_s, r, N*, using $\beta_{IR}$ etc.
-    - Going to high $P_{max}$.
+    - Going to high $P_{max}$
+        - How high can I go, in terms of Planck $w$?
     - Validation (on numerical results)
         - FIGURE: the various tetrapyd limits.
         - Maldacena quadratic SR